hrshaik20/eec201project-kokott-shaik/README.md

 2. Please ensure that all of the .m files as well as the data folders are all in one directory on your machine.
 3. Please open the ProjectTraining1.m file in MATLAB.
 4. Run this file in order to train the model on the speakers in the Training_Data folder and to test the model's ability to recognize the speakers in the Test_data folder.
+5. Please open the ProjectTraining2.m file in MATLAB.
+6. Run this file in order to train the model on the speakers in the Twelve-Training folder and to test the model's ability to recognize the speakers in the Twelve-Testing folder.
+7. Please open the ProjectTraining3.m file in MATLAB.
+8. Run this file in order to train the model on the speakers in the Zero-Training folder and to test the model's ability to recognize the speakers in the Zero-Testing folder.
+9. Please open the ProjectTraining4.m file in MATLAB.
+10. Run this file in order to train the model on the speakers in the Eleven Training folder and to test the model's ability to recognize the speakers in the Eleven Test folder.
+11. Please open the ProjectTraining5.m file in MATLAB.
+12. Run this file in order to train the model on the speakers in the Five Training folder and to test the model's ability to recognize the speakers in the Five Test folder.
-6. If you would like to see the plots of the speech signals, the mel-spaced filterbank responses, the power spectrum before mel-wrapping, and the power spectrum after mel-wrapping for all speakers in the training data folder as well as the MFCC plot for the training data, please change the operator "false" in the MFCC function call in line 27 of ProjectTrainingX.m to "true."
+13. If you would like to see the plots of the speech signals, the mel-spaced filterbank responses, the power spectrum before mel-wrapping, and the power spectrum after mel-wrapping for all speakers in the training data folder as well as the MFCC plot for the training data, please change the operator "false" in the MFCC function call in line 27 of ProjectTrainingX.m to "true."
 This will set the showFigures parameter in our MFCC.m function to true, generating the desired plots.
 (WARNING: This will generate dozens of figures)
-7. If you would like to see the Vector Quantization codeword plots for all speakers in the training data folder, please change the operator "false" in the LBGTraining function call in line 29 of ProjectTrainingX.m to "true."
+14. If you would like to see the Vector Quantization codeword plots for all speakers in the training data folder, please change the operator "false" in the LBGTraining function call in line 29 of ProjectTrainingX.m to "true."
 This will set the showFigures parameter in our LBGTraining.m function to true, generating the desired plots.
 (WARNING: This will generate dozens of figures)
-8. If you would like to see the plots of the speech signals, the mel-spaced filterbank responses, the power spectrum before mel-wrapping, and the power spectrum after mel-wrapping for all speakers in the test data folder as well as the MFCC plot for the test data, please change the operator "false" in the MFCC function call in line 41 of ProjectTrainingX.m to "true."
+15. If you would like to see the plots of the speech signals, the mel-spaced filterbank responses, the power spectrum before mel-wrapping, and the power spectrum after mel-wrapping for all speakers in the test data folder as well as the MFCC plot for the test data, please change the operator "false" in the MFCC function call in line 41 of ProjectTrainingX.m to "true."
 This will set the showFigures parameter in our MFCC.m function to true, generating the desired plots.
 (WARNING: This will generate dozens of figures)

 To run the MFCC code on one .wav file: